a-nakai-k/PPLN/README.md

 Consortium (http://proteomecentral.proteomexchange.org) via the jPOST partner repository (https:// jpostdb.org) with the data set identifier PXD046201.

+The file "trainedmodel.pt" is the model trained using the above data.

 ## CCS prediction with trained model (trainedmodel.pt)
 1. Prepare csv file for test: with amino-acid sequence, (CCS value,) charge, and mass data